-Any student who misses a class is entitled and expected to make up assignments.
-The student is responsible for getting the missed assignments and scheduling times to make up tests.
+Any student who misses a class is entitled and expected to make up all missed assignments.
+The student is responsible for checking with the teacher for all missed assignments and for scheduling opportunities to make up tests.
 Teachers will communicate their expectations for completing make-up work.
-Each teacher's assistance/office hours are posted outside his/her classroom door.
+Each teacher's assistance/office hours are posted outside his/her classroom door and/or on their Canvas page.
 Students who are absent for an extended time due to illness or emergency should contact student services for assignments.
 Assignments that are assigned prior to an absence will be due upon return; this includes tests that are scheduled for the day of return.
-If make-up work is not assigned in advance, for absences of 1 to 3 days, the student will have a minimum of 1 day for each absence to complete the missed assignments.
+If make- up work is not assigned in advance, for absences of 1 to 3 days, the student will have a minimum of 1 day for each absence to complete the missed assignments.
 For absences exceeding 3 days, the student will have a minimum of 2 days for each absence to complete assignments.
 Students receive full credit for make-up work after an absence if it is completed according to teacher expectations.